okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 If in the example, the app is dead, the Kubelet will restart the container and check again.
 If the response is then successful, then we are ready to roll.

 ### App Config and Security Overview

+One problem is that people want to bake in their configs and put onto Docker.
+Don't do it.